Puerto Madryn 101- Everything You Need to Know

 Te House Gaiman: A very small building.
 Reservations are recommended.

 Casa de Te Nain Glenys: This one is just outside of town in a large green field.
-No reservations necessary.
+No reservations are necessary.
 The house was small and had about 6 tables.
 Service was quite slow here.

 This is a small university town.
 It sits right on the intersection of multiple highways.
-You’ll definitely pass by on the way. to Punta Tombo.
+You’ll definitely pass by on the way to Punta Tombo.
 A giant dinosaur statue welcomes you to Trelew.
 It’s fun to make a quick stop to see the dino, which is modeled after the largest dinosaur fossil ever found, which comes from the Chubut province.
-There is a paleontology museum in the center of town, which holds the actual fossils.
-You can take a picture with a leg bone.
-The entrance to the museum also includes a 20 minute video in English hosted by David Attenborough, and a guided tour in Spanish around the museum.
-There are a few signs in English, but the majority of the signage is all in Spanish.

 Puerto Madryn: A lifeguard tower at the empty beach of Rawson.